luisdonin/Gerador-de-Chaves-Presente-sem-Instrucoes-de-Maquina-por-Teoria-de-Satisfabilidade-do-Modulo/README.md

 - Studying the application of SMT and its efficiency in the problem of automatic key generation
 - Conducting a literature review on the state of the art in SMT applications and software reverse engineering

-## Methods and Procedures
-The project will be developed following the timeline of specific objectives to ensure its smooth progress.
-Test functions will be developed in C, C++, and Java languages.

-## Contributing
-Contributions are welcome!
-Please feel free to submit a pull request or open an issue.